Head Coach Michael Guinn

-Michael Guinn completed his third season as the head men's and women's cross country coach at Bethany.
+Michael Guinn is entering his sixth season as the head men's and women's cross country coach at Bethany.

-Over the course of the first three seasons, Coach Guinn has coached four athletes to All-PAC status.
+Over the course of his tenure at Bethany, Coach Guinn has coached five athletes to All-PAC status.
+This past season, freshman Jordan Castro and junior Ryan Donnelly earned Second-Team All-Conference honors.
+In 2012, Donnelly and Brooke Bosworth raced to Honorable Mention All-PAC honors.
 In 2011, Joanna Mongelluzzo finished third overall to earn First Team All-PAC, the best showing by a Bison runner since 2003, and also took 30th place at the NCAA MidEast Regional to earn All-Region honors.
 On the men's side, Cory Yarrington raced to Second Team All-PAC accolades for the second consecutive year.
-In 2012, Ryan Donnelly and Brooke Bosworth both earned Honorable Mention All-PAC.

 Prior to his time at Seton Hill, Guinn was the associate head coach for the track and field and cross country programs at West Virginia Wesleyan from 2004-08.
 He had a hand in the Bobcats’ women claiming four WVIAC cross country and outdoor track team titles, as well as one men’s cross country and two outdoor track and field championships.

-Overall in his six years of collegiate coaching experience, Guinn’s efforts have helped produce a total of 13 WVIAC team conference championships, 30 First Team Cross Country All-Conference awards (16 women, 14 men), 54 Track & Field individual championships (29 women, 25 men) and one All-American (Wilks).
+Overall in the seven years of collegiate coaching experience before Bethany, Guinn’s efforts helped produce a total of 13 WVIAC team conference championships, 30 First Team Cross Country All-Conference awards (16 women, 14 men), 54 Track & Field individual championships (29 women, 25 men) and one All-American (Wilks).

 Before his coaching career began, Guinn was just as accomplished as a runner.
 At Alderson-Broaddus, he was a three-time All-Conference performer in cross country, which included winning the 2001 WVIAC Individual Cross Country championship.
 Guinn’s victory helped propel A-B to the conference team title and he also qualified for the NCAA Division II National Championships.